Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Terminating an irrevocable trust can have significant tax consequences, triggering a combination of income, capital gains and estate taxes.
-Hence, understandingthese implications along with exploring alternative solutions is critical before deciding to dissolve a trust.
+Understanding these implications is critical before deciding to dissolve a trust.
+In many cases, adapting an irrevocable trust is more practical than dissolving it altogether.
+Exploring alternatives can help beneficiaries and trustees find solutions that maintain the trust’s protections while better fitting current needs.

 Estate Planning Tips

-• A financial advisor can help you make a plan for your assets for when you’re no longer around.
+• A financial advisor with estate planning expertise can help you make a plan for your assets for when you’re no longer around.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Estate planning is about more than simply making a plan for your money.
 Advance directives are legal documents that enable individuals to retain control over their health care decision if they become incapacitated.
 If they’re something you want to consider, be sure to read SmartAsset’s comprehensive guide on advance directives for health care